daoudclarke/daoudclarke.github.com/_posts/2014-10-11-data-science-skills.md

 studied physics myself, I am biased, but a typical physics course will cover many of the things you need to know: how to run experiments, how to analyse results and how to program - a very good starting point.

+Some universities are now offering courses in data science - these could be a good choice, but are certainly not necessary if this is what you want to do.

 Skills
 ------